 Family member saved in online meeting

-Throughout Peru, students and others are using Zoom to keep in touch with family and to hold Bible studies.
+Throughout Peru, students and others have used Zoom to keep in touch with family and to hold Bible studies.
 The first convert in Stephen and Evelyn Stilwell’s church plant in Lima, Peru, was a girl who won her younger sister to the Lord.
 Life was difficult for them as they faced ridicule from their parents and six older siblings.
 They began to pray for their family, and they won their mother to the Lord.
 Both girls attended the Trujillo Bible college, married pastors, and are now serving the Lord in Trujillo.
 Last month, during their online family meeting, one of their older brothers received Christ as his Savior—after 36 years of his sisters’ praying for him.